 - areas cleared of vegetation

 - waste dumps

 - stockpiles

-- · dams, banks and creek crossings
+- dams, banks and creek crossings

 - the plant site, including buildings

 - access roads or other transport corridors

 - water supply pipeline and electricity transmission corridors.

 Methods proposed to prevent or control erosion will be specified and will be developed with regard to (a) the long-term stability of waste dumps and voids; (b) preventing soil loss in order to maintain land capability/suitability, and (c) preventing significant degradation of local waterways by suspended solids.
 The mitigation measures will address the selective handling of waste rock and capping material to maximise long-term stability of final landforms in regard to slumping and erosion both on and below the surface.
-Erosion control measures will be developed into an erosion and sediment control plan for inclusion in the EM plan.
+Erosion control measures will be developed into an erosion and sediment control plan for inclusion in the environmental management plan (EM plan).

-4.2.2.7 Landscape character
+4.2.2.6 Landscape character

-Describe the potential impacts of the project on the landscape character of the site and the surrounding area.
-Make particular mention of any changes to the broad-scale topography and vegetation character of the area, such as due to spoil dumps, excavated voids and broad-scale clearing.
+Describe the potential impacts of the project on the landscape character of the project site and the project area.
+Make particular mention of any changes to the broad-scale topography and vegetation character of the project site and project area, such as due to spoil dumps, excavated voids and broad-scale clearing.

-Provide details of measures to be undertaken to mitigate or avoid the identified impacts.
+Provide an outline of measures to be undertaken to avoid or mitigate the identified impacts.

-4.2.2.8 Visual amenity
+4.2.2.7 Visual amenity

 Assess and discuss the visual impact of the project on particular panoramas and outlooks.
 Assess the extent and significance of the changed skyline including views from places of residence, work, and recreation, from road, cycle and walkways, from the air and other known vantage points day and night, and during all stages of the project.
 Illustrate the visual impacts of the project structures and associated infrastructure using appropriate simulation.
 Use sketches, diagrams, computer imaging and photos to portray the near views and far views of the completed structures and their surroundings from visually sensitive locations.